Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

 Figure 1.
 Equivalent width as a function of metallicity

 The rest-frame equivalent width is shown as a function of metallicity for galaxies at a range of redshifts.
 At low metallicities, galaxies have a range of equivalent widths, whereas at high metallicities, the CIII] is weak.
-We wish to measure this relation for a large sample of galaxies at very high redshift (5 < z < 6). © Rigby et al., 2015.
+You will wish to measure this relation for a large sample of galaxies at very high redshift (5 < z < 6). © Rigby et al., 2015.

 Estimating SNR for a continuum-subtracted line